 I love Google Alerts.
-Each day I open my in-box to a potential treasure trove of goodies.
-I have alerts for all kinds of topics that I am interested in, and it never ceases to amaze me the information that I come across.
+Each day I open my inbox to a potential treasure trove of goodies.
+I have alerts for all kinds of topics that I am interested in, and it never ceases to amaze me with the information that I come across.

 This morning it was the Fallas Festival in Valencia, Spain, which just ended on Friday.
 The story showed up in my alerts for the French President, Nicholas Sarkozy.
 You may not have noticed, but I have not written about Nicholas very much lately.

 My Nicholas is seeing some troubles in France right now.
 There is an extremely important regional election happening right now that could make or break his political party, the UMP.
 The polls are showing that the Communist party is actually leading in several regions and it will be a big battle.
 In reality, this means that the PS (Socialist Party) will win.

 Nicholas did not even show up for the last pre-election rally and it is suggested that the party is trying to keep him out of the spotlight.
 It seems his attempt at reforms are taking a toll on everyone (as I expected, it is very difficult to force change in France).

 Added to that, the French just don’t like his style.
 His romantic inclinations and “bling-bling” nature fly in the face of what a lot of French people deem appropriate behavior for their leader.
 Poor Nicholas.

 Anyway, back to the Fallas Festival.
 Turns out there is a fascinating festival every year in Valencia, Spain.
 And apparently, it is one of the largest in the world.
 I had never heard of it, have you?
 It is the celebration of the final days of winter and the spring equinox which goes back to the Middle Ages.
 It is said that people did a sort of spring cleaning, throwing old wood and broken items which were used in large bonfires.